mattudakis/ArduinoLEDClock/README.md

 **3. Send the "settime" command**

 - Type the command `settime` and press the "send ASCII" button.
-- The terminal should respond the message shown in the image below.
+- The terminal should respond with the message shown in the image below.

 &nbsp; <img src="img/IMG_settime1.PNG" width="281" height="575"> &nbsp;&nbsp; <img src="img/IMG_settime2.PNG" width="281" height="575">